 Yet Nietzsche didn’t want us to be weak pessimists who deny the passions and seek nothingness like the Buddha.
 Instead, he wanted us to be strong pessimists who affirm life rather than renounce it, who fill life with their enthusiasm, and who take pleasure in what is hard and terrible.
 Salvation and freedom come from accepting the contradictory and destructive nature of reality, and responding with joyous affirmation.
 In Nietzsche’s language, Kazantzakis was a strong pessimist.

 Kazantzakis includes the rejection of hope among his sacred duties, and in his short epitaph.
 We may want to think otherwise, but Kazantzakis believed that by rejecting all hope, we find true freedom.
-To think otherwise distorts his thinking.
+To think otherwise distorts our thinking.

 Buddha greatly influenced Kazantzakis, but on the topic of hope, Nietzsche was his guide.
 (Kazantzakis devoted an entire chapter of his autobiography to Nietzsche.)
 If there are any doubts about Kazantzakis’ rejection of hope or optimism, this profound passage from Report to Greco should put the matter to rest:

 Nietzsche taught me to distrust every optimistic theory.
 I knew that [the human] heart has constant need of consolation, a need to which that super-shrewd sophist the mind is constantly ready to minister.
 I began to feel that every religion which promises to fulfill human desires is simply a refuge for the timid, and unworthy of a true man … We ought, therefore, to choose the most hopeless of world views, and if by chance we are deceiving ourselves and hope does exist, so much the better.
 At all events, in this way man’s soul will not be humiliated, and neither God nor the devil will ever be able to ridicule it by saying that it became intoxicated like a hashish-smoker and fashioned an imaginary paradise out of naiveté and cowardice—in order to cover the abyss.
 The faith most devoid of hope seemed to me not the truest, perhaps, but surely the most valorous.
-I considered the metaphysical hope an alluring bait which true men do not condescend to nibble.
-I wanted whatever was most difficult, in other words most worthy of man, of the man who does not whine, entreate, or go about begging.
+I considered the metaphysical hope an alluring bait which true [people] do not condescend to nibble.
+I wanted whatever was most difficult, in other words most worthy of [people], of the [person] who does not whine, entreate, or go about begging.
 Yes that was what I wanted.
 Three cheers for Nietzsche, the murderer of God.
 He it was who gave me the courage to say, that is what I want!

 - I derived these insights from Peter Bien’s: Kazantzakis, Volume 2: Politics of the Spirit (Princeton Modern Greek Studies).